tony19-sandbox/eslint-plugin-vue-issue-834/README.md

 > Demo for [`vuejs/eslint-plugin-vue#`]()

-This project demonstrates a linter bug, where lines are incorrectly untouched when configuring `vue/script-indent` to ignore nested objects/arrays.
+This project demonstrates a linter bug in TypeScript projects, where lines are incorrectly untouched when configuring `vue/script-indent` to ignore nested objects/arrays.

 ## Steps to reproduce